 More reading: Apple Watch tips for beginners

-Apple Watch battery life: Things to know
+Apple Watch battery life: FAQs

 The most important thing to know about battery life is that it's all relative; you could log a workout that drains the battery in a flash, or you could wear the watch all day without really checking it, and it'll last longer.

 There's tons of variables involved, and it's up to you how much you're able to stretch it out, as we'll explore through the battery saving tips further below in this guide.

 Read this: How to charge the Apple Watch